insin/DOMBuilder/docs/htmlmode.rst

 In HTML mode, DOMBuilder will create mock DOM objects which implement a small subset of the ``Node`` operations available on their real counterparts.
+Calling ``toString()`` on these objects will produce the appropriate type of HTML based on the mode at the time they and their contents were created.

 With foreknowledge of the available operations (and `requests for additional operations`_ which would be useful), it's possible to write complex content